kusinza/air_quality_index/README.md

 The help button seeks to educate the user on how to use the application

+You can sign up or just use this details:
+email: muguma12@yahoo.com
+password: muguma

 <img src="Screenshot_20181215-163303.png" width="150"> <img src="Screenshot_20181215-163315.png" width="150">

 <img src="Screenshot_20181215-163332.png" width="150"> <img src="Screenshot_20181215-163343.png" width="150">